In this series we've seen episodes on Bigfoot, UFOs, the Bermuda Triangle. This week we look at: Michael Rockefeller.

 Oooh!
 Spooky music!
 Speculation that in the jungle, Michael was alive!
 Let's get to it.

 Aerial footage of New York.
 Nimoy proclaims it 'New York, 1968,' except that I can see the towers of the World Trade Centre, dating the footage to 1973 at the earliest.
 We are shown a picture magazine editor Milt Machlin, who looks kind of like an overweight Groucho Marx.
 Machlin was given a tip by a weird guy that Michael was still alive.
 Most people would ignore something like that.
-Since Machlin's two other notable achievements were coining the phrases 'Bermuda Triangle' and 'Abominable Snowmen', he was just the journalist that was needed.
-What with Karl Kolchak not being around.
+Since Machlin's two other notable achievements were coining the phrases 'Bermuda Triangle' and 'Abominable Snowmen', he was just the journalist that was needed, what with Karl Kolchak not being available.

 Machlin set off on the trail.
 There's some interesting footage of him being taken upriver on a beautifully carved Asmat canoe.
 Then he went off to the island that he was told to go to.
 You know what?
 This episode is really slow.
 Other episodes will summarise three thousand years of human history in two minutes.
 This one is drawing everything out forever.